 Edited By Mitchell L. Eisen, Jodi A. Quas, Gail S. Goodman

 Memories are the ultimate foundation of testimony in legal settings ranging from criminal trials to divorce mediations and custody hearings.
 Yet the last decade has seen mounting evidence of various ways in which the accuracy of memories can be distorted on the one hand and enhanced on the other. ...

 December 10, 2012

 Comprised of five unique and extended case studies, Personality Assessment in Depth examines contemporary clinical problems that are familiar to clinicians, but have not been explored extensively in the personality assessment field.
 Each case study demonstrates the test protocols of the Rorschach ...

-Steven K. Huprich
+Edited By Steven K. Huprich

 April 21, 2006